 Two-factor authentication (2FA) is a common practice to secure user accounts at cryptocurrency exchanges.
-Examiners recover and analyze authenticator apps like Google, Microsoft, and Authy to reveal ties to specific crypto exchanges.
+Crypto forensics experts recover and analyze authenticator apps like Google, Microsoft, and Authy to reveal ties to specific crypto exchanges.
 See the one-time 2FA code for a Coinbase crypto exchange account below:

 Google authenticator codes like this indicate an association with a cryptocurrency exchange like Coinbase.